 Maintenance, replacement or repair of emission control devices and systems may be done by any automotive repair establishment or individual using parts that are "certified" to EPA standards.

 Vehicles sold in California have slightly different maintenance requirements.
 These are noted in the Required Maintenance Schedule.
-Other maintenance operations are required by California regulations, and they condition the emissions warranty.
+Other maintenance operations are required by California regulations, and condition the emission warranty.